theTB/tsvd/README.md

 ### Running Demos
 Open Matlab with the current directory as the code directory, make sure Matlab is configured for internet access and type:
 `demo()`
-This recovers topics from a specified public corpus using TSVD.
-This will run a demo on the NIPS corpus.
+This will run a demo of the algorithm on the NIPS corpus.

+This function can recover topics from a specified public corpus using TSVD.
 Other available choices for the corpus are the 20-NewsGroup and any corpus on the UCI repository (that is NIPS, ENRON, KOS, NYT, PUBMED).
 Specify the corpus name as input variable, the possible values are: "_nips_", "_enron_", "_kos_", "_20NG_" (default is nips).
 The function downloads corresponding data, processes it, runs TSVD and prints the topics.
 If you have problems downloading the data from matlab, create a folder called "*demo_[corpus]*" where *[corpus]* is the corpus name as above and put the unzipped data file and the vocabulary file in that folder.
 Then call `demo([corpus])`.